 Equal parts analysis, speculation, research, and critique, these lectures and seminars develop students’ intellectual knowledge and skills.
 Through discussion and presentation, students begin to engage the discourses — texts, buildings, projects, and media — that are fundamental to an understanding of architecture’s rich disciplinary traditions.
 As a counterpart to the ongoing discourse in the design studio, these seminars provide opportunities for extended treatment of esoteric, timely, ethical, and traditional topics, with the aim to identify and initiate the preoccupations, debates, and research interests that students will continue to pursue throughout their studies.

-This two-course sequence introduces architectural communication techniques through the lens of architectural media — both as forms of material, and as channels of communication.
+This two-course sequence introduces students to architectural representational techniques through the lens of architectural media — both materially and representationally.
+The courses focus on how to communicate ideas through 2D and 3D digital representations as well as material artifacts.
 For the beginning design student, these courses introduce conventional and experimental techniques of communication that cross digital and analog processes, leading to an understanding of the use of these techniques as critical techniques for framing and constituting architecture itself.
-From these introductions, the courses move into advanced methods of design communication, including hybrid physical/digital modeling and responsive systems, animation, and augmented and virtual reality.
+From these introductions, the courses move into advanced software and methods of design communication, including hybrid physical/digital modeling, rendering, digital fabrication, and animation.

 Construction practices are constantly evolving, and new design techniques continue to evolve to keep pace.
 Through this sequence of courses, both required and elective, students are rigorously introduced to the fundamentals of building construction, codes, and maintenance.
-At the same time, students are exposed to new design tools and techniques that are becoming standard tools for practice: daylighting and energy analysis tools, methods and applications for optimizing complex structural designs, and other building information modeling simulation techniques.
+At the same time, students are exposed to new design tools and techniques that are becoming standard tools for practice: methods and applications for construction, optimizing complex structural designs, daylighting and energy analysis tools, and other building information modeling simulation techniques.

 Visiting Critic Studios

-A hallmark of Syracuse Architecture’s professional curricula, these studios taught by distinguished visiting practitioners expose students to a wide variety of subjects and approaches that represent the vanguard of contemporary practice.
+A hallmark of Syracuse Architecture’s professional curricula, these studios are taught by distinguished visiting practitioners and professors expose students to a wide variety of subjects and approaches that represent the vanguard of contemporary practice.

 Student Performance Criteria